openpharma/brms.mmrm/README.md

 The documentation website at <https://RConsortium.github.io/brms.mmrm>
 has a complete function reference and tutorial vignettes.

+## Disclaimer

+This package is still in its development phase, and it has not been validated for use in serious analyses.

 ## Help

 Please report questions and problems as [GitHub